William II of England

 William II (Williame; c.
 1057 – 2 August 1100) was King of England from 26 September 1087 until his death in 1100, with powers over Normandy and influence in Scotland.
 He was less successful in extending his control into Wales.
 The third son of William the Conqueror, he is commonly referred to as William Rufus (Rufus being Latin for "the Red"), perhaps because of his ruddy appearance or, more likely, because he had red hair.

 William was a figure of complex temperament, capable of both bellicosity and flamboyance.
-He did not marry or have children, which — along with contemporary accounts — has led some historians to speculate on his sexuality.
+He did not marry or have children, which – along with contemporary accounts – has led some historians to speculate on his sexuality.
 He died after being hit by an arrow while hunting.
 Circumstantial evidence in the behaviour of those around him – including his younger brother Henry I – raises strong but unproven suspicions of murder.
 Upon William's death, Henry immediately seized the treasury and had himself crowned king.

-Historian Frank Barlow observes William was "[a] rumbustious, devil-may-care soldier, without natural dignity or social graces, with no cultivated tastes and little show of conventional religious piety or morality – indeed, according to his critics, addicted to every kind of vice, particularly lust and especially sodomy."
-On the other hand, he was a wise ruler and victorious general.
-Barlow noted, "His chivalrous virtues and achievements were all too obvious.
+Historian Frank Barlow writes that William was a "rumbustious, devil-may-care soldier, without natural dignity or social graces, with no cultivated tastes and little show of conventional religious piety or morality – indeed, according to his critics, addicted to every kind of vice, particularly lust and especially sodomy."
+On the other hand, he was a wise ruler and victorious general, Barlow writes: "His chivalrous virtues and achievements were all too obvious.
 He had maintained good order and satisfactory justice in England and restored good peace to Normandy.
 He had extended Anglo-Norman rule in Wales, brought Scotland firmly under his lordship, recovered Maine, and kept up the pressure on the Vexin."